 After we’ve completed the assessment, we’ll provide you with the domestic water sampling plan for your review.

 (6) Submit the building sampling plan to [name of contact at NYC DOHMH, at (telephone), and/or [email protected] (email) within 7 days of selecting the consultant.

-(7) Within 48 hours of sampling plan approval by the Department, perform all Legionella sampling tests in accordance with the sampling plan.
+(7) Within 72 hours of an approved legionella sampling plan, we will perform all Legionella sampling tests in accordance with the sampling plan.